oxwazz/github_contributions_widget/README.md

 ## Usage

-1. Easily showcase your GitHub contributions to your profile!
+Easily showcase your GitHub contributions to your profile!
 Follow the steps below:

-2. Copy the code snippet below and paste it into your README.md file.
+1. Copy the code snippet below and paste it into your README.md file.
-   Replace `oxwazz` with your LeetCode username (case-insensitive).
+2. Replace `oxwazz` with your GitHub username (case-insensitive).

 ```markdown
 ![GitHub Contributions Widget](https://github-contributions-widget.oxwazz.com/oxwazz)